chainsaws-dev/tic-tac-toe/README.md

 # Tic-Tac-Toe

-# Tic-TAC-TOE In python
-A project for Python Newbie
+A simple console based game written in Python